freenas/freenas-docs/userguide/storage.rst

 #.
 The status of the resilver process can be viewed by running
    :command:`zpool status`.
-When the new disk has resilvered, the old one will be automatically offlined.
-The system is then shut down to physically remove the replaced disk.
+When the new disk has resilvered, the old one is automatically offlined.
+Shut the system down and physically remove the replaced disk.
 One advantage of this approach is that there is no loss of redundancy during the resilver.

 If a spare drive port is not available, a drive can be replaced with a larger one using the instructions in :ref:`Replacing a Failed Disk`.
-This process is slow and places the system in a degraded state.
+This process is slow and puts the system in a degraded state.
 Since a failure at this point could be disastrous, **do not attempt this method unless the system has a reliable backup.** Replace one drive at a time and wait for the resilver process to complete on the replaced drive before replacing the next drive.
-After all the drives are replaced and the final resilver completes, the added space will appear in the pool.
+After all the drives are replaced and the final resilver completes, the added space appears in the pool.

 .. _Importing a Disk: